diegoplanchenstainer/NLUAssignment1/report.md

 ```

 ## extractInfo(sentence)
-Takes as input a sentence and returns a dictionary containing as key the relation (`'nsubj'`, `'dobj'`, `'iobj'`) and as value a list containing the words related to the key.
+The function takes as input a sentence and returns a dictionary containing as key the relation (`'nsubj'`, `'dobj'`, `'iobj'`) and as value a list containing the words related to the key.
 In order to do that the sentence is parsed and for every token, if the dependency relation is one of the key above, a list containing the subtree of the token is populated.
 Then the list is joined in order to have one single string.
 Afterwards the list is loaded on the dictionary.

 ```python